 For a high-profile application of the concept of an associated person, the case of Sweett Group PLC (2015), the SFO’s first corporate conviction under section 7, is instructive.
-The defendant, a UK company, was found liable for the bribery of a non-UK national in the United Arab Emirates by a Sweett Group subsidiary in Cyprus (Cyril Sweet International Limited); the bribe being paid to secure a contract relating to construction of a £63 million hotel in Dubai.
-On the facts, the court was satisfied that Sweett’s subsidiary was an ‘associated person’ under the Act, and that the bribes were intended to obtain an advantage in the conduct of business for Sweett.
-The company pleaded guilty, and a financial penalty totalling £2.25 million was levied against it.
+The defendant, a UK company, pleaded guilty to failing to take reasonable steps to prevent the bribery of a non-UK national in the United Arab Emirates by a Sweett Group subsidiary in Cyprus (Cyril Sweet International Limited); the bribe being paid to secure a contract relating to construction of a £63 million hotel in Dubai.
+Sweett agreed with the SFO’s contention, via plea, that its subsidiary was an ‘associated person’ under the Act, and the court was satisfied that the bribes were intended to obtain an advantage in the conduct of business for Sweett.
+A financial penalty, taking into account the guilty plea, of £2.25 million was levied against Sweett.

 It is irrelevant whether the acts or omissions forming part of the section 7 offence took place in the United Kingdom or elsewhere.
 Therefore, it is possible for either of the following scenarios to form the factual basis for a section 7 offence: